cagi23/coding-challenges-paltform/review_scorecard.md

 9 - The submission meets all minor requirements.
 20.0
-Code Best Practices and Technical Requirements   (30.0)	Weight	Response close Question 1.2.1 Does the submission follow standard coding best practices?
+Code Best Practices and Technical Requirements   (30.0)	Weight	Response Question 1.2.1 Does the submission follow standard coding best practices?
 Every project is expected to have a coding guideline adopted.
 Both code quality and code style are expected to be defined for a project.
 Else, the project follows Topcoder's own coding guideline.
 Additionally, every tech stack comes with its own set of universally accepted best practices, conventions and widely adopted practices, patterns or antipatterns.